 - Seattle – There's so much to discover in this great city.
 Explore the slick streets of Seattle or head up the Space Needle for some fantastic views.

-- Capital State Forest - Explore this working forest and recreation area, ideal for those looking to camp, go hiking or just escape city life for a walk surrounded by nature.
+- Capitol State Forest - Explore this working forest and recreation area, ideal for those looking to camp, go hiking or just escape city life for a walk surrounded by nature.

 - Olympia – Wander through the streets of Washington's capital city and visit one of the city's many museums.
 You can even take a walk around Capitol Lake.